Types of Antenna | Antenna Types for wireless communication

 Normal waveguide if used for transmission of E-M waves it will not tightly coupled with free space impedance and results in reflected power and standing waves.
 The mismatches are avoided by flaring the end of waveguide which creates horn antenna.
 The more gradual the flare, better is the matching and lesser the losses.
 This results in greater gain and directivity.

-Depending upon the flaring there are different types of horn antennas viz. sectoral horn,pyramidal horn and conical horn.
+Depending upon the flaring there are different horn antenna types viz. sectoral horn,pyramidal horn and conical horn.

 Gain of the pyramidal horn is summarized below.